wp-plugins/print-money/readme.txt

 2. Print Money button on a photography site
 3. Print Money button showing over a space image
 4. Print Money buttons work very well on Meme and Viral Sites
-5. Click "Print Money" on the Dashboard Menu and customize your Backend Settings (David: I attached a photo more in line with recent releases called PluginSettingsUpdateDavid.jpg.
-We can update again in the future with newer Print Money Plugin screen.)
+5. Click "Print Money" on the Dashboard Menu and customize your Backend Settings
 6. Monetize your logo into goods (New dotPhoto logo sent)
 7. Works well on family photo sites